Frequently Asked Questions

 Q: What do I need to bring?

 A: Nothing in particular.
 However, some people find it useful to bring a notepad and pen.
+Please see our Covid-19 page for guidance on what you need to bring during the pandemic.

 Q: How should I dress?